 Every crisis presents an opportunity to review the effectiveness of the BCP and to determine if modifications are necessary.
 When the crisis has passed, the Crisis Management Team (usually comprised of key leadership position holders within an organization) should convene to assess its performance and to determine ways in which the institution’s response could be improved.
 For example, did the planned measures appropriately address the situation and help alleviate disruption to operations?
 Did personnel understand their role in implementing the measures?
 Is additional training needed?

 Process documentation is key to evaluating the response post-incident, including a narrative of events, emergency response actions, communication efforts, receipts for costs, etc. This documentation should be maintained by an appropriate member of senior management (e.g., operations, research, environmental health and safety).

 No institution is immune from the losses that can result from a crisis.
-Research facilities need to take precautions in order to protect staff and their assets, many of which are unique and irreplaceable.
-Business continuity planning is a process that requires the involvement of various personnel to ensure that all areas of operations are addressed.
-The process does not end with the development of the plan – the plan must continually be reviewed and tested to ensure its effectiveness and to keep up with the ever-changing laboratory environment.
+Laboratory organizations need to take precautions in order to protect staff and their assets, many of which are unique and irreplaceable.
+The process does not end with the development of the plan.
+The plan must continually be reviewed and tested to ensure its effectiveness and to keep up with the ever-changing laboratory environment.

 Implementing a comprehensive business continuity program will undoubtedly improve your organization through resiliency – you will be more able to quickly respond to serious disruptions while continuing operations and safeguarding staff, assets and your organization’s professional reputation.